pokemontrades/flairhq/README.md

 ### 5. Generate refresh token for a moderator account

    **Make sure to use the account with mod permissions in this step**.
-   Go to [this repo](https://github.com/not-an-aardvark/reddit-oauth-helper) to get a refresh token for a moderator on the subs.
-Scope you'll have to use is `flair modcontributors modflair modposts privatemessages read wikiedit wikiread`. **Remember to choose permanent token**.
+   Install [reddit-oauth-helper](https://github.com/not-an-aardvark/reddit-oauth-helper) to get a refresh token for a moderator on the subs.
+Use the scope: `flair modcontributors modflair modposts privatemessages read wikiedit wikiread`. **Remember to choose permanent token**.
    If you use web interface you should click `Allow` while redirected to reddit
    After that the current tab will be closed and you'll see your tokens at the bottom of the tool as shown on the screenshot.
 Copy your **refresh token** to config/local.js.
+In case any issues, try different browser.

    ![dev-setup-3-1](https://user-images.githubusercontent.com/15113729/31516886-528e0596-af9a-11e7-9dd8-509fa469d0b6.png)